آیین نامه مسابقات بین المللی دانشجویی بتن شاخه های منطقه¬ای (ACI)

 The following shall not be included in the simplified LCA:

-iii.
-Production of concrete at batching plant (your school location);
+iv.
+Production of concrete at batching plant (your school location).

-Each team shall consider electrical and/or thermal energy used to produce (transform) each material into concrete mixture ingredients.
-The appropriate energy mix of the region must be selected in the EcoConcrete Calculation Tool V2.01 to represent their local production;

 i.
+Each team shall consider the electrical and/or thermal energy required for producing (transform) each material used as a concrete mixture ingredient.
+The appropriate energy mix of the region must be selected in the EcoConcrete Calculation Tool V2.01 to represent their local production emissions.

+ii.
 Transport of each material should be considered.
-The batching plant shall be the location of your university lab.
+The batching plant shall be the location of your school lab.